thereseanders/thereseanders-blogdown/content/publication/farissetal2020/index.md

 publication: ''
 publication_short: ""
 publication_types:
-- "3"
+- "2"
 publishDate: ""
 slides:
-summary: Revise & resubmit at *Journal of Conflict Resolution*
+summary: Accepted at *Journal of Conflict Resolution*
 tags:
 - Measurement
 title: New Estimates of Over 500 Years of Historic GDP and Population Data